Martèn LeGrand is the stage name of Dutch musician and pianist Maarten de Groot, born January 4, 1963.

 Around the turn of the century Martèn founded his own music studio, where he continues to work to this day.
 Free to determine his own schedule, Martèn’s newfound self-employment allowed him to finally integrate his other life passion: world travel.
 Filled with new insights and inspiration from his journeys abroad, Martèn reinvented himself as “the traveling pianist” and has since gone on to compose a wide variety of new work.

-Saskatchewan, his recent solo debut album, is the first in a range of several released and upcoming piano albums.
+Saskatchewan, his solo debut album, was the first in a range of several piano albums.
 Inspired by his surroundings, Martèn named his debut album after the Canadian region of Saskatchewan, where he found himself enchanted by, among others, a small-town cathedral and the incredible natural world.
 A number of the tracks on his new album, songs such as Nipawin, Pinehouse and Beauval, are named after places where Martèn played while traveling.
 Martèn LeGrand strives to take his listeners on a journey, transporting them to beautiful and serene locations by way of his melodic compositions.
-Martèn LeGrand’s second piano album is released last year and is called Those Moments In Life.
-Currently, he’s releasing new piano pieces of his upcoming EP ‘The Fields’.
-With his recent piano piece Whitehaven, he made his music video debut.